2015 Main St and 190 E 4th Ave rezoning application

 How many styles of units are there?
 How many square feet are each of the styles of units?

-Hilary asked over 1 year ago
+Hilary asked about 2 years ago

 This application proposes 53 studio units, 84 one-bedroom units, 53 two-bedroom units and 20 three-bedroom units.
 20% of these units will be secured at below market rental rates.
 The average square feet proposed for these units per unit type is as follows – for below market rental units: studio (388.5 sq. ft.), one-bedroom (421.8 sq. ft.), two-bedroom (659.1 sq. ft.) and three-bedroom (819.8 sq. ft.) and for market rental units: studio (380.8 sq. ft.), one-bedroom (425 sq. ft.), two-bedroom (672 sq. ft.) and three-bedroom (819.8 sq. ft.).